SayedRizwan/Health-Assistant/README.md

-# Health Assistant
+# WeightLossGenie (Health Assistant)
-It helps you to determine yout heath level.
+It helps you to determine your health level.
-Also it help to improve yout health.
+Also, it helps to improve your health.

-Application is designed as to calculate your
+The application is designed to calculate your
 Body Mass Index
 Body Fat
-Waist to Hip Ratio
+Waist-to-Hip Ratio
 Ideal Weight and
 Weight Loss
-Also you can check your history
+Also, you can check your history
 It works for  male and female of any age.